amathis726/self-steering-ue4-beta/readme.md

 # Steer predictor in action
 <p align="center">
 <img src="media/inAction.gif" width="500px"><br>
-  <b>Running in the Unreal editor.</b> The white numbers represent the incoming steer predictions.
+  <b>Running in the Unreal editor.</b>
+  The white numbers represent the incoming steer predictions.
   I'm skipping a lot of frames here to keep the file small.
 It's not actually traveling this fast.
-  Notice at one point I try to nudge the vehicle off course (steer value goes to -1.0), but it's able to recover.
+  Notice that twice I try to manually nudge the vehicle off course (steer value goes to -1.0), but it's able to recover.
 </h2>

 # Future plans for this project:

 - Implement image segmentation.
 It will require creating a much faster predictor.
 I'll probably have to create a custom architecture rather than using resnet34, or figure out some other techniques.
 I'm pretty new to all this, so any advice or ideas are encouraged.
 - Implement speed predictor.
-Currently the vehicle travels at a constant speed.
-I already have added some user control that allows adjustment of the speed multiplier on the fly, so the user can experiment with how fast the vehicle can travel before flying off the path.
+Currently the vehicle travels at a constant speed, but, to allow for user experimentation, I have added some user control that allows adjustment of the speed multiplier on the fly.
+Someday I'm hoping that I can train a CNN to predict a good speed with the goal of staying on the path.
 - Replace the resnet34 architecture used in the steer predictor CNN with something simpler and more efficient.
 - Add data for when the vehicle is on the shoulder of the path.
 Currently if the vehicle passes over the red lane markers it doesn't know how to get back onto the road.
 - Intersections.
 It will be a challenge to train the vehicle to handle intersections.
 I haven't yet thought about what it will entail entirely.